quxdev/qws/Q3/README.md

 ```

 ### Add Tags => returns True if success else None.
 Tags are all strings.
+The tag values will be cleaned to remove characters that are not allowed in the tag as per AWS.
+Tag keys are expected to be clean.
 ```
 tags = {"report_name" : "settlement_report", "report_id" : "1234"}
 bucket_name = 'enine-test'